Preparing for a constructive conversation

 To get started, here are a few ways to break the ice:

-- Be Reflective – Some time when you’re together, ask them about their past, their childhood, and their parents.
+- Be Reflective – When you’re together, ask about the past, their childhood, and their parents.
 Learn about them.
 Then move on to the future.
 What do they want most?
 How do they perceive the future?
 What worries them?

 - Discuss Someone Else’s Situation – Chances are that you, your spouse or partner or your parents know someone who is already dealing with some aspect of aging or long term care.
 Talking what’s good or bad about their situation can be a useful launching point.

-- Mention an Article or Website – Give them a clipping, or link to information about planning ahead, family conversations, long term care costs, and move forward from there.
+- Present a story – Give them a clipping, or link to information about planning ahead, family conversations, long term care costs, and move forward from there.

 - Ask for Advice – This is a great way to get the discussion rolling.
 Tell them that you’re starting a retirement account or preparing a will and ask for advice.
 Then ask how they planned ahead and if they feel fully prepared.